-As a result of the COVID-19 pandemic, digital instruments were developed to avoid face-toface meetings.
-The online assessment is prepared in two main sections, namely: (1) questions about the specific characteristics of each participant and (2) several open questions for three categories, namely the condition of activities during synchronous learning, the role of agencies in supporting online learning, and learning expectations after the COVID-19 pandemic.
+As a result of the COVID-19 pandemic situation, digital instruments were developed to avoid face-to-face meetings.
+The online assessment is prepared in two main sections, namely: (1) questions about the specific characteristics of each participant, and (2) several open questions for three categories, namely the condition of activities during synchronous learning, the role of agencies in supporting online learning, and learning expectations after the COVID-19 pandemic.

 Following up on the survey results from (König et al., 2020) and instrument development from (Jäger-Biela, Kaspar, & König, 2020), this narrative assessment is focused on the teacher's reaction to this change.
 Data was gathered on the platforms used, the platform's disadvantages and advantages, and the constraints encountered to get a better picture of synchronous learning.
 Question items are presented in Table 2.
-This digital instrument results from modifying the previous research instrument (Ferdiansyah et al., 2020; König et al., 2020; Purwanto et al., 2020).
+This digital instrument results from modification of the previous research instrument (Ferdiansyah et al., 2020; König et al., 2020; Purwanto et al., 2020).

 Table 2.

 Questionnaire Instruments

+Indikator

-Indikator Item Learning conditions during the COVID-19 pandemic What are the advantages of the online learning platform you use during the learning process?
+Learning conditions during

+1. What are the advantages of the online learning platform that the COVID-19 pandemic you use during the learning process?

 2. What are the obstacles encountered during the online learning process?

 3. During online learning, how is the interaction between educators and students?

 4. How is student participation during the online learning process?

-In your view, what are the shortcomings or weaknesses of online learning?
+5. In your view, what are the shortcomings or weaknesses of online learning?

 6. In your view, what are the advantages or advantages of online learning?

+Commented [ZZ10]: These questions seem to focus on "synchronous online teaching" in the traditional (i.e. lecture-style) teaching.
+I personally think some additional questions are necessary considering the context of this study and the various ways of innovative teaching nowadays:

+- How is teaching different in the COVID-19 time compared to before?
+This question is important because, as the authors earlier stated, very limited literature covers online teaching in Indonesia. - What are the unique needs and barriers of teaching science entirely online in Indonesia? - In line with the literature review, how well does the current infrastructure support teacher-student, studentstudent, and student-material interaction?
+How well does the infrastructure support synchronous and asynchronous learning?

-The role of the agency as a support for online learning 7.
-How does your agency support online learning?
+The role of the agency as a 7.
+How does your agency support online learning? support for online learning the COVID-19 pandemic

 Learning expectations after 8.
-What is your view on online learning going forward? the COVID-19 pandemic When the COVID-19 pandemic in Indonesia ends, will online learning still be done?
-10 Will current online learning affect the curriculum going forward?
+What is your view on online learning going forward?

+- 9. When the COVID-19 pandemic in Indonesia ends, will online learning still be done? - 10.
+Will current online learning affect the curriculum going forward?